RaphaelHebert/vtam/doc/content/overview.rst

     - :ref:`vtam taxonomy <taxonomy_reference>`: Creates a taxonomic TSV file
     - :ref:`vtam vtam coi_blast_db <BLAST_database_reference>`: Downloads a precomputed custom BLAST database for the cytochrome C oxidase subunit I (COI) marker gene

+There is also a command to prepare data for the optimize subcommand:

+    - :ref:`vtam makeknownoccurrences <makeknownoccurrences_reference>`: Finds all :ref:`keep <keep_glossary>` and :ref:`delete <delete_glossary>` occurrences and produce known_occurrenes.tsv file, which will be used in the optimize subcommand

 Finally there is a last command to help the user start quickly with the tool:

     - :ref:`vtam example <example_installation>`: Generates an example dataset for immediate use with VTAM